 The increased trend towards offsite manufacturing, particularly in the residential sector, has meant that it is now necessary to call upon these methods of construction to increase output and keep up with demand.
 As an example, the Greater London Authority stated that 50,000 new homes a year are needed in London to satisfy the growing population; a challenge that can be facilitated by employing offsite manufactured solutions.

 Offsite manufactured solutions enable key elements of a facade to be produced offsite in conjunction with the project's overall critical path; while site foundations and utilities are being prepared, units can be produced offsite ready for final installation.
-Full offsite solutions, or smaller components that interlink with the traditional elements of a build, are available dependent on the scope and scale of a project.
+Complete facade solutions or smaller components that interlink with the traditional elements of a build (as a hybrid approach), are available dependent on the scope and scale of a project.

-We offer a range of architectural and structural components and facilitate a full facade solution.
-This portfolio includes full structures and facade panels, which are available in a variety of material finishes and colours including acid etched, grit blasted, polished, exposed aggregate, stone-faced, brick-faced and tile-faced.
+As well as our range of architectural and structural components, we facilitate both hybrid and full facade solutions.
+This portfolio includes full facade panels which are available in a variety of material finishes and colours including acid etched, grit blasted, polished, exposed aggregate, stone-faced, brick-faced and tile-faced.

-A facing brick finish can be used for most bespoke precast-concrete applications, including arches, columns, wall panels, balconies, soffits and retaining walls.
-A combination of precast-concrete finishes can be used within the same or adjacent units, and smaller elements can be used in combination with traditional brickwork, such as brick-faced lintels or underslung soffits.
+A facing brick finish can be used for most bespoke precast-concrete applications, including columns and wall panels.
+A combination of precast-concrete finishes can be used within adjacent units, and smaller elements can be used in combination with traditional brickwork, such as brick-faced lintels or underslung soffits.

 If choosing a facing brick finish, the selection of brick type should be a key consideration, not only for visual impact but for manufacture and overall cost.
 Purpose-made precast brick slips or practically any cut traditional brick material can be used, but not all brick types are appropriate or as easy to bond into concrete.